Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

 \subsection{Osmotic processes}

-Osmosis is a phenomenon induced by the differential mobility of different species in a fluid.
-In the simplest case, if a solvent species, a water molecule, can pass through an obstacle, a membrane, but a solute species, say a metal ion, cannot, then those ions, rebounding from the barrier, create a pressure, osmotic pressure.
-In this case we term the membrane semipermeable.
-Such a barrier to movement can be through pore size alone, but also through chemical affinities and electrical potentials.
+Osmosis is a phenomenon that arises from the differential mobility of molecular species in a fluid.
+In the simplest case, if the solvent (water) can pass through a membrane, whereas a solute (e.g.,~metal ion) cannot, then exclusion of the solute generates an osmotic pressure across the membrane.
+In this case the membrane is termed semipermeable.
+Such a barrier to movement can result from pore size (sieving), but also chemical affinities and electrical potentials.

-Osmosis and osmotic pressure are ubiquitous in biology, since cells have membranes, and are subjected to, adapted to, and make use of these forces.
-But osmosis is present in geological systems, too.
-Where there is water plus a porous medium, a substrate with pores that give semipermeability; this pressure will be present \cite{cardoso2014dynamics}.
-Clays and shales are some instances of geological semipermeable porous media \cite{neuzil2000osmotic}.
-Osmosis, as well as buoyancy forces, may be driving the convective processes of submarine mud volcanoes and seeps \cite{cardoso2016increased,rocha2021formation}.
-It has recently been shown through modelling that osmosis may be at the root of permafrost explosions producing large craters in the High Arctic of Siberia \cite{morgado2024osmosis}
+Osmosis and osmotic pressure are ubiquitous in biology, since cells possess membranes, and are both influenced by and exploit these forces.
+However, osmosis also occurs in geological systems.
+Clays and shales are typical instances of geological semipermeable porous media~\cite{neuzil2000osmotic}.
+Wherever water interacts with a porous medium that acts as a semipermeable substrate, osmotic pressure can develop~\cite{cardoso2014dynamics}.
+Osmosis, alongside buoyancy forces, may drive the convective processes of submarine mud volcanoes and seeps~\cite{cardoso2016increased,rocha2021formation}.
+Modelling studies indicate that osmosis may be at the root of permafrost explosions producing large craters in the high arctic of Siberia~\cite{morgado2024osmosis}.